awsdocs/amazon-textract-developer-guide/doc_source/textract-to-comprehend.md

 ## Processing Your Documents and Sending the Text to Comprehend<a name="tutorial-step-2"></a>

-Your application will use the class you created in the proceeding section to:
+Your application will use the class you created in the preceding section to:
 + read documents from your Amazon S3 bucket
 + extract the text in those documents
 + send the text to Amazon Comprehend for analysis